mlove-19/bzan548-fed-vs-btc/README.md

 # Price Levels and Money Supply
-How might COVID-induced quantitative easing affect price levels in the short run?
+How might COVID-induced quantitative easing further affect price levels in the short run?
 A time series analysis of the relationship(s) between the United States' CPI and M2 money supply from 2012-22